 GoGet is not liable if the following packaging guidelines are not met.

-- The job must also be declared as “Fragile” in the GoGet app or on the website for all fragile items in parcels that are sealed .
+- Post the job correctly in the GoGet app or on the website by selecting the correct 'Delivery Item', 'Size' and 'Weight' for all fragile items in parcels that are sealed .

 - All packaging must be undamaged.
 The GoGetter can reject any damaged containers, torn packages, leaking or unprotected goods.
 If Poster still insists on proceeding, it can be done but any form of damage is not the GoGetter’s responsibility.